Get great houses for rent in Huntington Beach

 Cute little cottages pepper the blocks back from the main sands in Hermosa Beach.
 These are the rentals that are primed for couples, typically boasting small self-catering kitchens, a cozy lounge, and a charming outdoor porch area with wooden fences and swinging deck chairs.

-Huntington Beach homes with multiple master bedrooms
+Huntington Beach homes with multiple primary bedrooms

-There are a select few houses for rent in Huntington Beach that tout more than one master suite.
-They are great if you're traveling to this corner of California with friends of surf pals, requiring somewhere spacious and comfy to rest after demanding days on the swells.
+There are a select few houses for rent in Huntington Beach that tout more than one primary suite.
+They are great if you’re traveling to this corner of California with friends of surf pals, requiring somewhere spacious and comfy to rest after demanding days on the swells.

 Somewhere for the family in Huntington

 Between beginner surf lessons and cycling jaunts along the boardwalk, Main Street’s fun-loving Tex-Mex eateries and the rollicking live music haunts, family travelers should fit into cool and collected Huntington perfectly.
 Thankfully, there are also oversized vacation homes to choose from, offering bedroom space for up to six people, along with lounges and self-catering kitchens to boot.